microsoft/MLOpsTemplate/src/workshop/documents/part_5.md

 The goal of this section is to get a fully functional CD pipeline that will:

-1. Trigger based on creation of a Pull Request (PR) to main
+1. Trigger based on creation of a Pull Request (PR) to main.
-2. Login to Azure using a Service Principal to be able to leverage the Azure ML CLI commands in your workflow
+2. Login to Azure using a Service Principal to be able to leverage the Azure ML CLI commands in your workflow.
-3. Create a model API endpoint (webservice) using an Azure ML Managed Endpoint and deploy the model to the endpoint into one of the 2 deployment slots (blue/green slots, which will switch staging/production roles)
+3. Create a model API endpoint (webservice) using an Azure ML Managed Endpoint and deploy the model to the endpoint into one of the two deployment slots (blue/green slots, which will switch staging/production roles).
-4. Test the deployment to the endpoint of the new model
+4. Test the deployment to the endpoint of the new model.
-5. On success of test, swap the deployment to accept 100% of the service endpoint traffic (and therefore become 'production')
+5. On success of test, swap the deployment to accept 100% of the service endpoint traffic (and therefore become 'production').
-6. Add a Branch Protection rule in GitHub
+6. Add a Branch Protection rule in GitHub.

 ## Steps